-1 Secretary, or any City staff who fulfills that role, shall announce that the member of the board 2 or commission has failed to file a statement required by Sections 3.1-101, 3.1-102, and 3.1- 3 103 of this Chapter / and that the member will be disqualified from all participation in and 4 voting on matters coming before the board or commission.
+1 Secretary, or any City staff who fulfills that role, shall announce that the member of the board 2 or commission has failed to file a statement required by Sections 3.1-101, 3.1-102, and 3.1- 3 103 of this Chapter $\underline{I}$ and that the member will be disqualified from all participation in and 4 voting on matters coming before the board or commission.
 5 (e) Penalties and Enforcement.
 Each officer and employee of the City and County of San 6 Francisco and each candidate for City elective office who fails to comply with subsections (a) and (b) 7 shall be subject to the penalties and enforcement provision set forth in Section 3.242 of this Code.
 8 9 Section 4.
 Article III, Chapter 2 of the Campaign and Governmental Conduct Code is 10 hereby amended by revising Sections 3.203 (with added definitions placed in alphabetical 11 sequence), 3.204, 3.214, and 3.216, deleting the entire text of Section 3.218 and replacing it 12 with added new text, and adding Sections 3.205, 3.217, and 3.243, to read as follows: 13 SEC.
 3.203.
 DEFINITIONS.
 14 Whenever in this Chapter 2 the following words or phrases are used, they shall mean: 15 "Affiliate" shall mean any member of an entity's board of directors or any of that entity's 16 principal officers, including its chairperson, chief executive officer, chief financial officer, chief 17 operating officer, and any person with an ownership interest of more than 10% in the entity.
-18 10 "Anything of value" shall mean any money or property, private financial advantage, 19 "Anything of value" shall mean any money or property, private financial advantage, 19 "Anything of value" shall mean any money or property, private financial advantage, service, payment, advance, forbearance, loan, or promise of future employment, but does not 19 20 "Anything of value" shall mean any money or property, private financial advantage, service, payment, advance, forbearance, loan, or promise of future employment, but does not include compensation and expenses paid by the City, contributions as defined herein, or gifts that 19 20 21 "Anything of value" shall mean any money or property, private financial advantage, service, payment, advance, forbearance, loan, or promise of future employment, but does not include compensation and expenses paid by the City, contributions as defined herein, or gifts that qualify for gift exceptions established by State or local law.
+18 "Anything of value" shall mean any money or property, private financial advantage, 19 service, payment, advance, forbearance, loan, or promise of future employment, but does not 20 include compensation and expenses paid by the City, contributions as defined herein, or gifts that 21 qualify for gift exceptions established by State or local law.
+22 "Appointed department head" shall mean any department head who is required to file a 23 Statement of Economic Interests as set forth in Section 3.1-103(b)(1) of this Code, except for the 24 Assessor-Recorder, City Attorney, District Attorney, Mayor, Public Defender, Sheriff, and Treasurer.
+25